-Breaking New Ground is a project celebrating British writers and illustrators of colour who are creating stories for children and young people, launching at London Book Fair 2019 with a new booklet featuring over 100 contemporary creators.
+Breaking New Ground is a project celebrating British writers and illustrators of colour who are creating stories for children and young people.
+It was launched at London Book Fair 2019 with a new booklet featuring over 100 contemporary creators.

 Celebrating British writers & illustrators of colour

 This latest iteration of Speaking Volumes’ Breaking Ground series is created in partnership with specialist children’s literature organisations BookTrust and Pop Up Projects.
-Both organisations will be coordinating activites taking place throughout 2019-20 to make positive changes for contemporary writers and illustrators, to support their careers, offer them opportunities and generally helping them break into the industry.
+Both organisations have been coordinating activites to make positive changes for contemporary writers and illustrators, supporting their careers, offer them opportunities and generally helping them break into the industry.

 You can read the new booklet on Issuu by clicking the image below.

 Check back to find out the progress of the project.

 Speaking Volumes produced this film to explain what Breakng New Ground is.
 It features Sarwat Chadda, Yasmeen Ismail, Polly Ho-Yen, Peter Kalu, Tariq Mehmood and Ken Wilson-Max speaking about their experiences as writers and illustrators of colour and why this project is so important and needed.

 Anthony Joseph embarks on series of UK and US events exploring the legacy of The Empire Windrush.
 Marking the first major wave of migrants from the Caribbean to UK in the 20th century, their arrival changed and enriched our society and culture.
 Joseph used his new novel, Kitch, as a starting point to interrogate this history and look at where we are now, examining the politics and activism, culture and music of the Caribbean on Britain.